 Assessment takes place for different purposes.
 Teachers are encouraged to select appropriate activities from the resource and use these work samples to make judgements about whether students have demonstrated learning and achieved the standard.
-In addition, we encourage teachers to access SDERA's assessment tasks available at SDERA.wa.edu.au.
+These samples can also be used to provide feedback to students with the aim of improving their learning.